Orpius/SDK/docs/UserGuide/index.md

 * Distinct keys per tenant; secrets never sent to models.
 * TLS in transit; Wasm sandbox for code.
 * Least-privilege defaults; full audit trail.
-* **LLM interactions kept 30 days by default for conversation continuity only. (deployment-dependent)**
+* **LLM interactions kept 30 days by default** for conversation continuity only. (deployment-dependent)
-* Encrypted backups; tested restores; configurable retention; **supports GDPR compliance**.
+* Encrypted backups; tested restores; configurable retention; supports **GDPR** compliance.

 ## Getting Started with Orpius

 Before you can start working with Orpius, you will need:

-* **Orpius Console** – A lightweight desktop client for configuring everything from models to agents and tools.
+* **Orpius Console**: A lightweight desktop client for configuring everything from models to agents and tools.
-* **Access to your own LLM provider** – Orpius connects to the AI models you choose, whether hosted on-premises or in the cloud.
+* **Access to your own LLM provider**
+  Orpius connects to the AI models you choose, whether hosted on-premises or in the cloud.
 It currently supports Google Gemini, OpenAI, Azure OpenAI, with more providers to follow.
 Many third-party providers also use the OpenAI Chat Completions format, making them compatible with Orpius.
 * **Access to an Email Server (System Owners only)**
   Because Orpius runs in your own private cloud, email handling is not provided as a shared service.
 An email server is required during initial setup so new users can verify their email addresses (a sending-only server is sufficient).
 It will also be used to send notifications or messages to team members.

 ### From Configuration to Execution

-1. **Configure** – Define your Models, Agents, Events, Tools, and Operations in the Orpius Console.
+1. **Configure**: Define your Models, Agents, Events, Tools, and Operations in the Orpius Console.
 (You can think of Operations as the integration mechanism that allows your application to communicate with your Orpius AI Agents.)
 2. **Integrate with your system** using events or with operations and tooling; using the Orpius SDK libraries, allowing you to embed your AI assistant directly into your application.
-3. **Execute** – The AI assistant can now call your server-side tools.
+3. **Execute**: The AI assistant can now call your server-side tools.
 The Orpius Server runs them and manages orchestration, integration, state, storage, and security.

 ```mermaid
 sequenceDiagram